And-542/EchoCrypt/README.md

 🎧 EchoCrypt – Coverless Audio Steganography Using GANs

 ## 🚀 Project Overview
+EchoCrypt is a research-grade **crypto-steganography** system.
+It hides secret messages within GAN-generated audio and secures them with **AES encryption**.
+This two-layer approach ensures that even if the hidden audio is detected, the message remains unreadable without the correct password.

-EchoCrypt is a research-grade audio steganography system that uses **GAN-generated white noise** to hide binary data without modifying existing files — making it stealthy and virtually undetectable.
-It is a **coverless** method, meaning it generates audio that already contains the embedded data, unlike traditional stego methods that modify original media.
+It is a **coverless** method, meaning it generates new audio that already contains the encrypted data, rather than modifying an existing cover file.

 ---